 There are various DIY shops in Portugal.
 Leeroy Merlin is a huge one and our nearest store is in Coimbra.
 It’s a bit like B & Q and sells everything you need for home DIY.
 I have spent many hours in this shop translating tins of paint and getting wood cut to size.
 Agriloja and AKI are also great DIY stores.
 I think AKI is owned by Leeroy Merlin.
 Some DIY shops are still open in our current situation as they are selling pet foods which is one of the essential stores that needs to stay open.

 Portugal has some fantastic shopping malls especially in Porto and Coimbra.
 Most shopping malls have a variety of shops, entertainment, food hall and a supermarket.
 We have visited the Forum in Coimbra and also CoimbraShopping mall close to Leeroy Merlin (not as big as The Forum).
 There is also a lovely mall in Viseu called Palácio do Gelo (it has an ice rink).
 It also has a leisure centre with pool, cinema, bowling and most importantly a Macdonalds Mcflurry kiosk selling Mcfluries and sundaes with a wide range of toppings.
 I don’t have any photo’s of the ice rink as I didn’t want to get arrested taking photo’s of other peoples children!
+Whenever we visit the food court in this shopping mall we always eat a kebab.
+What can I say, I’m a cheap dinner date (ha ha).
 The Via Catarina in Porto is also a nice smaller shopping mall.
 We have also visited the Mar Shopping mall in Matosinhos (Porto).
 It has a huge Ikea and other great shops.

 We have visited a lovely garden centre CriaVerde near Viseu.
 It stocks a wide range of garden plants and equipment.